Halifax Citadel National Historic Site Of CanadaCurrently Closed

 - Tags: Outdoors, Observatory, Educational Site, Historical Site, Family And Kids, Nature

-About Halifax Citadel National Historic Site Of Canada, Halifax
+Halifax Citadel National Historic Site Of Canada - Review

 A great place to visit for history buffs, the Halifax Citadel is one of Canada’s most iconic historical monuments.
 The Citadel in its present form was completed in 1856.
 It was originally built in the 1700s by the British to defend the area’s major naval harbor.
 The impressive grounds and fortifications give visitors a chance to explore and important piece of Canada’s military history.
 The Citadel’s Army Museum exhibits soldiers’ uniforms and weapons.
 The Change of guard takes place every hour and is interesting to watch.
 Apart from the interesting buildings, the Citadel also puts on a spectacular show for visitors with re-enactments and actors in costume.
 And for those who want to experience the true life of a soldier in the mid-19th century, the Citadel conducts a “Become a Solider for a Day” program.
 There is also Coffee Bar and Regimental Shop for snacks and souvenirs.

 Walk through the historic sites of Canada and have a rich understanding of this place.
 Although there are ticket prices for Halifax Citadel National Historic Site Of Canada, we offer you the advantage of knowledge as you buy tickets for Halifax Citadel National Historic Site Of Canada and experience history through the mouth of guide.
 Halifax Citadel National Historic Site Of Canada Tickets will offer you a journey through history and heritage of Canada.
 Halifax Citadel National Historic Site Of Canada prices offer you a deep understanding at affordable rates.